 I can highly recommend that for the first few weeks of transitioning to a WFPB diet, you use an app like cronometer to track what you eat.
-This allows you to get a better insight in the quantities, ratios and nutrients of your intake.
+This allows you to get a better insight into the quantities, ratios, and nutrients of your intake.
 You do not necessarily have to reach all your daily targets to live a healthier life.
 Average your intake over one month and see how you are doing.
 If you are concerned or if you have specific questions, you can always seek the professional advice of a plant-based nutritionist (for a list, scroll down).

 Create balanced & varied meals

 Vegetables contain few calories.
-For that reason it is important to supplement your vegetables with protein rich sources, which contain more calories.
+For that reason, it is important to supplement your vegetables with protein-rich sources, which contain more calories.

 Sources of carbohydrates

 Carbohydrates (carbs) are a vital source of energy and important for a healthy body.
-Plants contain a great amount of carbs and fibers.
+Plants contain a great number of carbs and fibers.
 Your body will quickly absorb the carbs from fruits in your blood.
 This will give a quick release of energy to the body.
 Your body takes a lot longer to break down starches, which results in energy release over a longer period of time and a full and content feeling.3

-Good sources of complex carbohydrates are whole grain cereals, potatoes, beans, legumes and lentils.
+Good sources of complex carbohydrates are whole grain cereals, potatoes, beans, legumes, and lentils.
 Good sources of simple carbohydrates are fruit and brightly colored vegetables.

 Sources of protein

-Good sources of protein are tofu, tempeh, edamame (soy beans), lentils, chickpeas, peanut butter, almonds, quinoa, chia seeds, beans, potatoes, broccoli, kale & mushrooms.
+Good sources of protein are tofu, tempeh, edamame (soybeans), lentils, chickpeas, peanut butter, almonds, quinoa, chia seeds, beans, potatoes, broccoli, kale & mushrooms.

 To ingest a healthy mix of proteins it is recommended that you consume various sorts of legumes on a weekly basis.
-For instance: chickpeas, lentils, kidney beans, white, brown, black beans and soybeans.
-These legumes contain high amounts of protein, iron, vitamin B and other essential nutrients.
+For instance: chickpeas, lentils, kidney beans, white, brown, black beans, and soybeans.
+These legumes contain high amounts of protein, iron, vitamin B, and other essential nutrients.
 If you use canned vegetables, make sure they do not contain too much added sodium and rinse them to get rid of any additives.

 Sources of healthy fats

 Eating a WFPB diet means you add as little fat as possible.
 This does not mean, however, that you don’t consume any fat at all.
-Vegetables, beans and grains all contain natural fats, but not nearly as much as processed foods or animal products.
+Vegetables, beans, and grains all contain natural fats, but not nearly as much as processed foods or animal products.
 Approximately 10% of calories in a plant-based diet without added fats are derived from fats.

 Omega-3 and omega-6 fats are called essential fats because our body requires them, but cannot produce them.
 This means we need to get these fats from the foods we consume.
-These plant-based fats perform many important roles, for instance the formation of cell membranes and synthesization of hormones.5
+These plant-based fats perform many important roles, for instance, the formation of cell membranes and synthesization of hormones.5

 It is best to only add healthy fats to your meal in limited quantities and in unprocessed form.
 Do not use refined oils like olive oil and coconut oil.
 Oils contain high amounts of calories and barely any nutrients.
 It is better to eat them as a whole.

-Good sources of healthy fats are linseed, chia seeds, avocado, nuts (butters), seeds and olives.
+Good sources of healthy fats are linseed, chia seeds, avocado, nuts (butters), seeds, and olives.

 Your body does not have the capacity to digest or absorb fiber, but it is essential for optimal bowel movement and transport in the intestines.
-For that reason it is important to consume a sufficient amount of fiber.
+For that reason, it is important to consume a sufficient amount of fiber.
 Fiber can only be found in plants.
-Vegetables, wholegrain cereals, beans and fruits are all full of fiber.
+Vegetables, wholegrain cereals, beans, and fruits are all full of fiber.

 Water/Fluids are essential for a healthy and properly functioning body.
 They are not just a requirement for proper digestion and the functioning of other bodily processes, but also make you feel full.
 When on a WFPB diet, you will get a large portion of your fluid intake from the foods you ingest.
-Depending on your body type, level of activity and external factors, you should drink an additional 1.5 liter of water per day.
+Depending on your body type, level of activity, and external factors, you should drink an additional 1.5 liter of water per day.
 You can also drink (herbal) tea.
 Refrain from drinking (too much) fruit juice: these contain high amounts of sugar.